Mortal Kombat 1 - Release date, platforms, characters, and more

 - Erron Black

-NetherRealm has said this isn't the full roster, so we'll be updating you as more fighters are revealed.
+NetherRealm has said this isn't the full roster, so we'll update you as more fighters are revealed.

 Mortal Kombat 1 - How much will it cost?